This post may contain affiliate links, view our disclosure policy.

 - Some people enjoy changing the ricotta cheese to cottage cheese.
 Either choice will taste great!

 - Add more vegetables.
-If you want to hide extra vegetables in this recipe and easy way to incorporate vegetables is to grate the vegetables into the sauce.
+If you want to hide extra vegetables in this recipe, an easy way is to grate the vegetables into the sauce.

 - whole wheat lasagna noodles